AnjaAsceric/library-database-system/README.md

-# Library-database-system
+# Library Database System

 This project is a relational database design for a library management system.

-The goal is to design and implement a normalized database that supports:
+The goal of the project is to design and implement a normalized database that supports:
 - user registration
 - membership tracking
 - librarian management
 - different membership types
 - reporting and SQL analysis

+---

 ## Tools Used

 - PowerDesigner
 - SQL
 - Relational database modeling

+---

 ## Database Features